 CSM strongly recommends that all students have comprehensive health insurance for the entire academic year.
-Students who are not covered by a health insurance plan are strongly encouraged to enroll in one of the medical insurance plans offered by Blue Cross & Blue Shield of Nebraska.

-Information on these plans can be found at: https://www.nebraskablue.com/.
+Students who are not covered by a health insurance plan are strongly encouraged to enroll in one of the medical insurance plans offered by Blue Cross & Blue Shield of Nebraska or E.J.
+Smith & Associates.
+Information on these plans can be found at: nebraskablue.com or ejsmith.com.